Youth suicide prevention: a call to action

 Ask how it made them feel.
 Acknowledge that it is an uncomfortable subject, and that it is ok to talk about tough topics like suicide.
 All teens should know these key warning signs and helpful guidelines so they are prepared if confronted with the situation.

-Many kids will not directly express a plan to commit suicide.
+Many kids will not directly express a plan to attempt suicide.
 However, if your teen has a friend who writes about death or talks about dying or the world being better off without them, it is likely a cry for help.
 Other signs can include making plans to give away their prized possessions.
 These are things that should be discussed with a trusted adult.

 When a teen talks about suicide, even though it may seem like they are being dramatic or simply seeking attention, it can be very serious.
 It is another strong indication there are some big challenges going on in his or her life.

 Tell your child to let their friends know that they feel sad because their friends are hurting, and they want to be a good friend to them.
 Often, a suicidal person feels completely alone and disconnected from everyone around them.
 Just the reminder that they have friends can be very comforting.

 Suicidal thoughts can be a part of depression, and depression is treatable by a medical professional.